feature-image

 ADVERTISEMENT

-As good as he is at tight end, he’s even more highly regarded in the world of lacrosse.
+As good as he is at tight end, he’s even more valued in the world of lacrosse.
 He’s ranked as the No. 23 defender in the nation by Prep Lacrosse.
-There isn’t much convincing you can do to get him to leave Blacksburg for another program, but fortunately, the Buckeyes are making the case.
+Flipping him from his Virginia commitment will be a challenge, but fortunately, the Buckeyes are making the case.

 “Building relationships with coaches is big for me.
-I’ve been talking with Coach Bailey since September and really like how they develop their tight ends,” Currie told of Arthur Smith to Letterman.
+I’ve been talking with Coach Bailey since September and really like how they develop their tight ends,” Currie told Letterman.
 “I want to get out there, spend time around the team and coaches, and make sure it’s the right fit both on and off the field.”

 ADVERTISEMENT

-The good news is that the Buckeyes got a pretty competitive lacrosse team.
-That should be one of the selling-point here.
-Getting a player like Currie would be a big-time win for Arthur Smith.
-As a junior, Currie racked up 474 yards and 8 touchdowns while also playing some here and there on defense.
-The word is Ohio State will host Currie on March 10, 2026, when he visits campus to check out the start of spring practice.
-Plus, he’s still tight with Keenan Bailey (TE coach), which should help too.
+The Buckeyes have a competitive lacrosse team, which is a key selling point.
+Landing Currie would be a major win for Arthur Smith.
+As a junior, Currie gained 474 yards and 8 touchdowns, and played on defense.
+Ohio State will host Currie on March 10, 2026, when he visits campus for spring practice.
+He’s also close with TE coach Keenan Bailey, which could help.

 However, the competition is stiff, as Currie also has a visit planned for Penn State on April 11.
 Then he’ll head back to Virginia for an official visit in June.
 The Buckeyes’ coaching staff is pulling out all the stops to make sure his trip to Columbus next month makes him feel right at home, especially after failing with Kemon Spell.